ecancellieri/Out_of_Equilibrium_Nonlinear_SSH/README.md

 # out_of_equilibrium_nonlinear_SSH
-This module defines the imputs and main code to evaluate the time evolution of a set of differential equations correspoding to a SSH chain with saturable pump on first and last sites, and linear decay on all sites It compares three different numerical solvers
+This code evaluates the time evolution of a set of differential equations correspoding to an out of equilibrium Su-Schrieffer-Heeger (SSH) chain.
+It includes saturable pumps on first and last sites, and linear decays on all sites.
+It includes three different numerical solvers.